-Preparation of tangzhong was quite technical, I used a flour to water ratio of 1:5, whisk them well and heated it constantly stirring at low heat during 5 minutes until it started to look like glue.
-Once that’s ready, I waited until it cools down before adding to the rest of the ingredients; more flour, yeast, milk, butter, salt and sugar.
+Preparation of tangzhong was quite technical, I used a flour to water ratio of one to five, whisk them well and heated them constantly, stirring at low heat for five minutes until it started to look like glue.
+Once that’s ready, I wait until it cools down before adding to the rest of the ingredients; more flour, yeast, milk, butter, salt and sugar.
 All these contributed to the cotton-like texture.
 It’s a perfect bread for breakfast or tea time with more butter and jam on top.

 From Jewish cuisine

-On the course of making, I had to go step by step and watch very carefully every move for braiding.
+In the course of making, I had to go step by step and watch very carefully every move for braiding.
 I’m actually quite good with braiding (my hair, though), so to make it a little bit more challenging I tried the four strands.
-After couple of back and fourths, the results was successful.
+After a couple of back and forths, the results were successful.
 It looks so beautiful with its particular shape, the egg wash on top gives a brown, shiny and attractive color.
 The bread itself is tasty, soft and airy.
-It’s a nice bread to eat for tea time, with some toppings such as butter and jam, or even by its own.
+It’s a nice bread to eat for tea time, with some toppings such as butter and jam, or even on its own.

 8) English muffins

-So easy to buy from store, but not that easy to make at home.
-These muffins needed a pre-cooking on the pan, before they go to the oven.
-This gave them the darker color on the top and bottom, and it also flattened them in.
-That was the only difficult part actually, the rest was just waiting them to come out of the oven.
+So easy to buy from the store, but not that easy to make at home.
+These muffins need pre-cooking on the pan, before they go into the oven.
+This gives them the darker color on the top and bottom, and it also flattens them in.
+That’s the only difficult part actually, the rest was just waiting for them to come out of the oven.
 I highly suggest them with poached egg on top for weekend breakfasts.